-Any description of an evaluation on the CC or simplified CC machine refers to the innermost application of the evaluation context.
-That is, the application that directly contains the hole.
-When the control string is an application, a new innermost application is created.
-When the control string turns into a value, the next step is determined by considering this innermost application.
+Each step of an evaluation on the CC or simplified CC machine refers to the innermost application of the evaluation context-that is, the application that directly contains the hole.
+In the case that the control string is an application, a new innermost application is created in the context.
+In the case that the control string turns into a value, the next step is determined by considering the innermost application.
 In short, the transitions always access the evaluation context from the inside and in a last-in, first-out fashion.
 Transition steps depend on the precise shape of the first element but not on the rest of the data structure.

-The observation suggests that the evaluation context register should be a list of applications with a hole:
+The observation suggests that the evaluation context register should be a list of applications with a hole, so that the innermost part is easily accessed or added at the front of the list: